VSciFlight/max-get-transactions/README.md

 ## Bugs and Feature Requests

+Some people asked me to tell about my progress in this project.
+You can see it on the [REFLECTION.md file](REFLECTION.md)

 if you found any bugs or have an idea for features to add feel free to open a new [issue](https://github.com/VSciFlight/max-get-transactions/issues/new)